-The simplest way to explain the difference is – The interest rate is the amount you’ll be charged for borrowing the principal amount and the APR includes all incurred fees you’ll be expected to pay as part of the lending agreement.
+Simply put, interest rate is the amount you’ll be charged over a year for borrowing the principal amount and the APR includes any additional fees you’ll be expected to pay as part of the lending agreement.

 What does APR mean?